Combat Mechanics

 Target Ambit Threatened By

-Space Battleship, Starfighter, Frigate, High Altitude Interceptor, SAM Launcher, Submersible
+Space Battleship (secondary), Starfighter, Frigate, High Altitude Interceptor, SAM Launcher, Submersible

 Air Frigate, Pursuit Fighter, High Altitude Interceptor, SAM Launcher, Cruiser (secondary), Destroyer